imanabr77/CI-CD-with-Monitoring-DevSecops/README.md

 # CI-CD-with-Monitoring DevSecops

-CI/CD implementation project with the approach of reviewing Devsecops processes and monitoring.
-(This project is not a best practice and it is prepared for practice and preparation)
+:innocent: CI/CD implementation project with the approach of reviewing Devsecops processes and monitoring.
+(This project is not a best practice and it is prepared for practice and preparation) :raised_hands:

 > [!NOTE]
 > This project has been designed and prepared to practice and implement the said processes.